KyselovaMaria/Test_Task/README.md

 12. Training Progress Plot: Finally, a plot is generated to visualize the training progress over epochs.
 It shows the Dice coefficient values for both training and validation sets.

 Overall, this code sets up and trains a U-Net-based model for image segmentation using ship segmentation data.
 It demonstrates the steps involved in loading and preprocessing the data, defining the model architecture, training the model, and making predictions.

+## Code for model inference
+The explanation step by step:

+1. Library Imports: The necessary libraries are imported, including TensorFlow, Keras, pandas, numpy, skimage, tqdm, matplotlib, and os.

+2. Directory and Model Paths: The paths for the training directory, test directory, and model file are defined using the TRAIN_DIR, TEST_DIR, and MODEL_DIR variables, respectively.

+3. Image and Target Dimensions: The code defines the image and target dimensions using IMG_WIDTH, IMG_HEIGHT, TARGET_WIDTH, and TARGET_HEIGHT variables.

+4. Constants: Other constants are defined, including the number of epochs, batch size, image shape, and flags for faster development.

+5. Dice Coefficient: The dice_coef function is defined, which calculates the Dice coefficient.
+This function is used as a custom metric during model training and is needed during inference.

+6. Model Loading: The pre-trained model is loaded using the load_model function from Keras.
+The custom_objects parameter is used to pass the dice_coef function to ensure proper loading of the model.

+7. Test Image Preparation: The code reads the sample submission file using pandas to get the test image IDs.
+Then, it initializes an empty array X_test to store the resized test images.
+It iterates over the test image IDs, reads each image using skimage's imread function, resizes it to the target dimensions using skimage's resize function, and appends it to the X_test array.

+8. Model Prediction: The loaded model is used to make predictions on the test images.
+The model.predict function is called on the X_test array to obtain the predicted masks for each test image.
+The result is stored in the preds_test array.

+9. Visualization: The code sets a threshold value and prepares to visualize the test images alongside their predicted masks.
+It creates a grid of subplots using matplotlib and iterates over a subset of predicted masks.
+For each predicted mask, it plots the corresponding test image, overlays the predicted mask on top of the image, and sets the alpha value to make the mask semi-transparent.
+The resulting visualization is shown without axis labels.

+This code essentially loads a pre-trained model, performs inference on test images, and visualizes the predictions alongside the original images.